LifestyleCitiesCities and placesTravel

 Venice, the city without cars

-This unique city, spread over more than a hundred islands in the Adriatic Sea lagoon, in the Veneto region, is a true gem of Italy.
+This unique city, spread over more than a hundred islands in the Adriatic lagoon, in the Veneto region, is a true gem of Italy.
 A place where you won’t find any roads, only romantic canals, attracts visitors with its rich history, charming architecture, and unique atmosphere.

-The heart of the city – St. Mark’s Square
+St. Mark’s Square: The heart of the city

 The main Venetian square, Piazza San Marco, is a symbol of elegance and historical wealth.
 Here you will find the famous St. Mark’s Basilica, a masterpiece of Italo-Byzantine architecture, and the Campanile, a tall bell tower offering a breathtaking view of the city.
-On the eastern side of the square is the Doge’s Palace, the former residence of Venetian rulers, which with its pink and white marble facade resembles a fairytale castle.
+On the eastern side of the square is the Doge’s Palace, the former residence of Venetian rulers, which, with its pink and white marble facade, resembles a fairytale castle.

 Every year during the pre-Lenten period, the famous carnival takes place here, when the streets fill with people in beautiful masks and historical costumes.
 This world-renowned celebration attracts visitors from all over the world.

-Bridges and canals – romance at every turn
+Bridges and canals: Romance at every turn

 Venice is known for its network of canals and iconic bridges.
-Rialto, the oldest and most famous bridge in the city, connects the districts of San Marco and San Polo, and nearby is a traditional market with fresh fish and local specialties.
+Rialto, the oldest and most famous bridge in the city, connects the districts of San Marco and San Polo, and nearby is a traditional market with fresh fish and local specialities.

 Other interesting bridges include Ponte dell’Accademia, offering a beautiful view of the Grand Canal, Ponte degli Scalzi, leading to the main train station, and the modern Ponte della Costituzione, which was completed only in 2008.

-Murano – the island of glass art
+Murano: The island of glass art

 Art lovers should not miss a visit to the island of Murano, which is famous for its traditional glassmaking.
 Local glassmakers have been creating unique art objects since the 13th century, among which the legendary Murano glass stands out – transparent, delicate, and considered the best in the world.